Professional Diploma in Integrative Counselling and Psychological Therapy

 The programme will cost £4500 per year(including VAT, where applicable), including all teaching, assessment and administration.
 Clinical supervision for placements is also included.
 Additional costs will be: personal therapy (can be undertaken at a subsidised rate with First Psychology), books/study materials, travel/accommodation to week-long retreat each year (budget around £500).

 Fees can be paid in advance or as part of a payment plan.
-Bursaries and subsidies may be available.
 Please ask for further information.

-We are offering a discount of 33% on the programme fee for our first students.
-This is a unique opportunity to undertake this programme for a fee of £3000 per year (including VAT, where applicable).
+Students who join the programme in 2025, will pay a reduced fee of £3,750 per year (£7,500 for both years).
+This is a unique opportunity to undertake this programme for a reduced fee (including VAT, where applicable).

 Thinking of applying for our diploma course?